vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Restart-EsxiHost.md

 ## Description

-The `Restart-EsxiHost` cmdlet restarts an ESXi host and polls for connection availability.
+The `Restart-EsxiHost` cmdlet restarts an ESX host and polls for connection availability.

 Timeout value is in seconds.